BrainCog-X/Brain-Cog/examples/Perception_and_Learning/MultisensoryIntegration/README.md

 ## Multisensory Dataset

-When implement the model in BrainCog, we use the famous multisensory dataset--BBSR.
+When implement the model in braincog, we use the famous multisensory dataset--BBSR.

 Some examples are as follows: